PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Command-Shell-Integration.md

 If the tool calls other executables, it is responsible for removing or propagating the environment variable which can affect the behavior of child processes.

-JSON output should include a `$typeNames` member which is an array of strings that indicate the type hierarchy of the object.
+JSON output can optionally include a `$typeNames` member which is an array of strings that indicate the type hierarchy of the object.
 PowerShell would use this as the same as the `TypeNames` member of a PSObject for formatting.
 Future enhancement would support a JSON defined formatting schema that could be used by other shells.